 As the fluid flows through the new drainage opening, the tissue over the opening rises to form a little blister or bubble, called a bleb.
 The bleb is located where the sclera, or white of the eye, joins the iris, the colored part of the eye.
 During office visits after surgery, the doctor looks at the bleb to make sure that fluid is still draining out of the new opening.
 Not all blebs have to be easily seen to work.

-The person does not have to be admitted to the hospital.
-But children may stay in the hospital overnight following surgery.
+Most people don't have to be admitted to the hospital.
+But children who have the surgery may stay in the hospital overnight.
 And in some cases, your doctor may recommend that you stay in the hospital.

 Right after surgery, antibiotics may be applied to the eye.
-Also, antibiotics may be injected under the lining of the eyelid (conjunctiva).
+They may also be injected under the lining of the eyelid (conjunctiva).
 After surgery, the eyelid is usually taped shut, and a hard covering (eye shield) is placed over the eye.
-The person wears a dressing over the eye during the first night after surgery and wears the eye shield at bedtime for up to a month.
+A dressing is worn over the eye during the first night after surgery.
+You'll wear the eye shield at bedtime for up to a month.
 Corticosteroid medicines are usually applied to the eye for about 1 to 2 months after surgery to decrease inflammation in the eye.

 Any activity that might jar the eye needs to be avoided after surgery.
 People usually need to avoid bending, lifting, or straining for several weeks after surgery.

 Usually there is mild discomfort after a trabeculectomy.
 Severe pain may be a sign of complications.
-If you have severe pain after a trabeculectomy, call your doctor immediately.
+If you have severe pain after your surgery, call your doctor right away.